Moving bumblebee nests

 Bumblebees sometimes nest in places from which it is difficult to remove the nest without killing it.
 Porches, wall cavities, air vents, eaves and roof soffits have all been recorded.
 Because of the difficulty in reaching into these places, removing the nests from them cannot be done without help from someone experienced in moving bumblebees.

 In these cases, it is important to remember that bumblebees don't cause any damage to homes.
 They do not eat wood (like wasps do), and don't leave behind a big mess.
-If you can put up with living with the nest nearby, it should die naturally within a few months, and the bees will not return.
+If you can put up with living with the nest nearby, it should die naturally within a few months, and the bees will all leave or die at the end.
+If you don't want bees nesting in the same place the following year, block up any entrances to the nest and other suitable nest spaces nearby.
 If the bees are being bothersome by entering and leaving the nest (e.g. in porches, where they usually fly at head height), you can try to re-route the entrance of the nest using our advice, below.

 Re-routing bumblebee nest entrances